u-blox/ubxlib/port/platform/common/automation/README.md

 # Introduction
 The files in here are used internally within u-blox to automate testing of `ubxlib`.
 They are not supported externally.
 However, if you find them useful please help yourselves.

+# Installation
+To run the test automation or other PyInvoke tasks locally you need to setup a few things.
+The following steps should work for both Windows and Ubuntu:
+1. Make sure you have Python 3.x installed and that it is in your `PATH` environment.
+2. Make sure that `pip3` is accessable through your `PATH` environment.
+3. For Windows make sure that your `<python3_dir>/Scripts` is accessable through your `PATH` environment.
+4. Run either [setup_linux.sh](setup_linux.sh) or [setup_windows.bat](setup_windows.bat) depending on your platform.
+These scripts will install all Python modules needed for the test automation.
+The modules we are using are listed in [requirements.txt](requirements.txt)
+5. Verify that you can execute the command `invoke` from your terminal.
+If the command is not found, for Windows double check step 3.
+For Ubuntu just logout and login again (Python modules are placed in `~/.local/bin` and this directory is only added to PATH if it existed when user logs in).

+**NOTE** You may need to re-run `setup_windows.bat`/`setup_linux.sh` when test automation is upgraded as new Python module may be added.

 # The Test Instances
-The automated testystem runs several test instances all defined in [DATABASE.md](DATABASE.md).
+The automated testsystem runs several test instances all defined in [DATABASE.md](DATABASE.md).
 Each row in [DATABASE.md](DATABASE.md) corresponds to an instance that runs in parallel on Jenkins.
-The test process for each instance is devided into the stages: build, flash and test.
+The test process for each instance is divided into the stages: build, flash and test.
 However, some of the instances only use the test stage.

 Each test instance (i.e. each row in [DATABASE.md](DATABASE.md) or each parallel test) has an ID with format `x.y.z` where x-z are integer values. `x` is mandatory while `y` and `z` are optional.
 The `x` is used for referring to a specific HW configuration and `y` & `z` are used to for defining variants of tests performed on the same HW config.